alexdiehl0/Backtesting-Strategies_Crypto/README.md

 ## 📂 File Structure
 - `Backtest_MUSDT_Alexandros.ipynb` → Main notebook with code, analysis, and plots.
+- `plots/` → Saved plots for each exchange pair.
 - (Optional) `data/` → Directory where raw or cleaned order book data is stored.

 ## 🚀 Getting Started